STRENGTH AND HONOR

 The old pickup backfired in town near the livery stable, and Dusty winced with embarrassment over the unwelcome attention.
 Tank almost empty, he headed toward the Standard Oil service station.

 “Brenda,” Dusty said, tipping his hat and grinning at her.
-“It seems I’m a little short today; unexpected veterinary expenses.
+“Seems I’m a little short today; unexpected veterinary expenses.
 Do you accept any alternate forms of payment?”

 “You’re so full of shit,” Brenda said, uncapping his gas tank and inserting the pump nozzle.